Husband limits my time with friends

 Dear Starting to get claustrophobic,

-It may be difficult in any relationship to maintain a balance between spending time with your partner, with your friends, with your families of origin, with your children if you have them, and by yourself.
-From your inquiry, you and your husband differ when it comes to how much time is vital to spend together.
-While it may get sticky trying to get your needs met without hurting your husband, this problem is not unsolvable.
-You are not asking a lot in wanting to see your friends one night a month, and it certainly doesn't mean you don't love your husband!
+It may be difficult in any relationship to maintain a balance between spending time with your partner, with your friends, with your family, with your children (if you have them), and with yourself.
+From your inquiry, it seems as though you and your husband differ when it comes to how much time is vital to spend together.
+While it may get sticky trying to get your needs met without hurting your husband, there are a few possible solutions.
+If, however, he continues trying to isolate you from family and friends, it may be a sign of emotional abusive behavior.
+You’re not asking a lot in wanting to see your friends one night a month, and it certainly doesn't mean you don't love your husband!
+Keep on reading for some strategies for dealing with your relationship troubles.

-You and your husband may want to strengthen your relationship in talking and listening, understanding each other's perspectives, and coming to agreement(s) about this situation in particular and perhaps about your relationship, in general.
-Before you start, ask yourself some questions about yourself and your partner: Why do you think your husband minds if you see a friend one time a month?
+There are a few ways you and your husband may choose to strengthen your relationship — through talking and listening, asking questions, or discussing scenarios — to understand each other's perspectives.
+Before you start, how about reflecting on some questions about yourself and your partner: Why do you think your husband minds if you see a friend one time a month?
 Does he know your friends?
 Do you ever invite him to spend time with your friends?
-Does he have any reason to worry about what you might be doing when you are not with him?
-Does he spend time with his friends?
 Does he have his own friends?
-What opportunities does he have to make new or to maintain his current friends?
+Does he spend time with them?
 Could he be jealous of your other relationships?
+What opportunities does he have to make new or to maintain his current friendships?
 Do you think he understands why you would have a need to be with people other than him?
 What interests does he have outside of work?
 Has he pursued these since you've been married?
 How uncomfortable is your husband about being without you or being alone for even one night?
+Taking some time to understand these questions may help you figure out how to best move forward.

-Remember, change is possible and it sounds as though you are willing to invest the time and energy to have the relationship you want.
+Change is possible and it sounds as though you’re willing to invest the time and energy to have the relationship you want.
+Here’s to hoping your husband feels the same way.